sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

     RELATIVE_PATH LIKE '%.jpeg';
 ```

-Check the descriptions created and that the Tool that will be used to retrieve information when needed:
+Check the images descriptions created.
+These will be used the tool to retrieve information when needed:

 ```SQL
 select * from DOCS_CHUNKS_TABLE